Cadasta/django-tutelary/docs/source/usage/intro.rst

   A *policy* is a list of clauses describing what actions may be performed on what objects.
 A single clause in a policy may *allow* or *deny* a set of actions on a set of objects.
-Concretely, policies are stored using JSON syntax.
+Concretely, policies are stored using JSON syntax with optional variable substitutions (allowing a sort of policy templating).

+Roles
+  A *role* is a sequence of policies and associated variable assignments.
+It represents a concrete instance of the sequence of policies for a selected class of entities, and simplifies some of the most common use cases for policy-based permissions.

 Permission set
-  A *permission set* represents the overall effect of a policy or set of policies, which results from composing the clauses of all the policies in order, with later clauses overriding earlier ones.
+  A *permission set* represents the overall effect of a policy or set of policies (and/or roles), which results from composing the clauses of all the policies in order, with later clauses overriding earlier ones.
 To determine whether a set of policies allows an action for an object, effectively the latest clause in the sequence of policies matching the action/object combination is found and says whether the action is *allowed* or *denied*.
 In fact, the combination of clauses is represented by a distinct permission set data structure that supports fast queries for action/object combinations.

-The fundamental way of assigning permissions to a user in django-tutelary is to assign a sequence of policies to the user.
-The clauses in these policies are combined in order to form an overall permission set for the user, and it is this permission set that is used to answer permission queries for the user.
+The fundamental way of assigning permissions to a user in django-tutelary is to assign a sequence of policies and/or roles to the user.
+The clauses in these policies/roles are combined in order to form an overall permission set for the user, and it is this permission set that is used to answer permission queries for the user.

 Much of the public interface to django-tutelary is concerned with associating django-tutelary's *actions* and *objects* with Django